Trusting Fair Data: Leveraging Quality in Fairness-Driven Data Removal Techniques: Preliminaries

 \subsection{Measuring Discrimination}

 Protected attributes such as race, gender, and nationality make individuals vulnerable to discrimination.
-Generally, we use $z$ to represent a protected attribute and $y$ to denote the outcome for an individual.
-When denoting $z_i$ and $y_i$, we refer to the values of the $i$-th individual.
-When we write $z$ and $y$, we refer to them as random variables.
-Further, $z$ is a discrete random variable that can take on values from the set $g$.
-We refer to $g$ as groups that are distinct categories an individual can belong to, e.g., male/female/non-binary.
-For $y$, we use the values 1 and 0 to indicate positive and negative outcomes, respectively.
+Generally, we use $Z$ to represent a protected attribute and $Y$ to denote the outcome for an individual.
+Formally, we define $Z$ and $Y$ as discrete random variables. $Z$ can take on values from the sample space $g$, which represents social groups such as male, female, and non-binary.
+For $Y$, we use the values 1 and 0 to indicate positive and negative outcomes, respectively.
+Further, we denote $z_i$ and $y_i$ to refer to the values of the $i$-th individual.

 \begin{definition}[Dataset] We define a dataset $\mathcal{D}$ as a set of data points $d_i$:

 where $n$ is the number of data points in the dataset.
 A data point can be defined as a triplet $(x_i, z_i, y_i)$, where $x_i$ is the feature vector, $z_i$ is the protected attribute, and $y_i$ is the outcome. \end{definition} Fairness criteria are often based on conditional probabilities, and typically demand some equal outcome between groups~\cite{hardt2016equality,zafar2017-disparate}.
 One of the most common fairness criteria is \emph{statistical parity}~\cite{calders2009}. \begin{definition}[Statistical Parity~\cite{calders2009}] Statistical parity requires equal positive outcomes between groups: